Soben713/C-Compiler/README.md

-# C-Compiler
+# C Compiler

-A compiler for a limited version of C++, implemented in java.
+A compiler for a limited version of C, implemented in java.
 The language supports arithmetic statements, functions and recursive functions.